 It took me 5 days to spend my $100 USD.
-In order to keep my costs down, I stayed with a friend the whole week (something anyone can do by using hospitality networking sites).
+In order to keep my costs down, I couchsurfed with a friend the whole week (something anyone can do by using hospitality networking sites).
 I walked everywhere instead of taking the train.
 I cooked all my own food.
 I only went out to a bar one night.
-My money basically went to food – groceries, lemonades and brownies (my friend didn’t have Internet so I had to visit Internet cafes everyday!), and a few drinks.
-That was it.
+My money basically went to food – groceries, lemonades and brownies (my friend didn’t have Internet so I had to visit Internet cafes), and a few drinks.

 How Does This Relate To You?

 I don’t think my results are replicable for the everyday traveler.
 This experiment wasn’t meant to be an example I think you should follow.
 Living like a pauper was boring.
 Incredibly boring.
 Sure, I did some stuff, but not nearly as much as I would have liked.
 It was hard to go out with friends because even buying a soda could bust my budget.
 See that movie?
 Nope.
 Eat out?
 Definitely not.
 Filling the days was easy: I walked around a lot, took the free walking tours, hung out in parks, did a lot of wandering, or worked.
 I was never bored during the day.
 But the nights?
 The nights were agony.
 Well, I watched a lot of movies on my computer or sat there nursing a beer because I couldn’t afford to buy more.
 When you can’t spend any money, there’s not much to do at night besides watch TV, work out, and sleep.

 But the purpose of this experiment wasn’t to have you follow me.
 The purpose of this experiment was to show that when you are committed, it is possible to have some fun while making your money last, even in a city like Stockholm, home of the 10 dollar McDonald’s value meal.

 People always say travel is too expensive, but if I can survive on $20 USD per day in Stockholm, then the excuse that travel is too expensive doesn’t really cut it.